 Local minority religious leaders said the EKT continued to exert considerable influence in the social, cultural, and political life of the country.
-For example, the Church continued to limit social and sports activities on Sunday, encouraged a modest dress code in local villages, and supported the government's daily 15-minute restriction on public activity in the capital Funafuti so that so that Church members could observe evening prayers.
+For example, the church continued to limit social and sports activities on Sunday, encouraged a modest dress code in local villages, and supported the government's daily 15- minute restriction on public activity in Funafuti so that church members could observe evening prayers.